kexiZeroing/kexiZeroing.github.io/src/blog/guide-to-prompt-engineering.md

 The Chat Completions API is an industry standard for building AI applications, and we intend to continue supporting this API indefinitely.
 If you don't need built-in tools for your application, you can confidently continue using Chat Completions.

+> There are many providers that are `openai` compatible.
+They will give their end points, and you can reuse existing OpenAI clients by switching up the "base URL" property to point to the custom server instead of OpenAI's servers.

 ### Structured Outputs
 You might want to extract information from text, classify data, or generate synthetic data.
 Structured Outputs is available in latest large language models, starting with GPT-4o.